bio-tools/biotoolsDocs/quick_start_guide.rst

 Quick start guide
 =================

-This user guide aims to help you through the different steps to add entries to `bio.tools`_.
+This guide aims to help you through the different steps to add entries to `bio.tools`_.

 ..
 Note::
     If you find a bug, have any questions or suggestions, please `get in touch <mailto:registry-support@elixir-dk.org>`_.